LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 ### Sending Native Content

-Watson Assistant allows user to define some native response types to the dialog nodes.
-The core LiveEngage platform supports the use of Watson Assistant native types that includes Image, List, Pause and Text.
-User can define single or multiple native contents per dialog.
-The rich content types can be defined with watson wizard or for advance users it can be created using JSON editor (Figure 2.1 shows how to access both ways in IBM watson website).
+Watson Assistant allows the user to define native response types to the dialog nodes.
+The supported Watson Assistant native types include Image, List, Pause, and Text.
+Users can define single or multiple native content per dialog.
+The native content types can be defined with Watson wizard or using the JSON editor (Figure 2.1 shows how to access both ways in IBM Watson website).

 <img class="fancyimage" style="width:100%" src="img/watsonassistant/watson-json-editor.png">

-Figure 2.1 Showing how to add native type using wizard or JSON editor
+Figure 2.1 IBM Watson Native Rich Content Wizard and JSON Editor

 {: .important}
 Please note that Watson assistant API version of `2018-09-20` is used to support the native content response in Bot Connectors.